Norton to Introduce Bill Requiring Federal Agencies to Advertise with Minority-Owned Media | | BlackPressUSA

 During a news conference on Capitol Hill alongside numerous African American and Latino newspaper publishers and owners from the National Newspaper Publishers Association (NNPA) and the National Alliance of Hispanic Publications, Norton demanded accountability.

-She drafted a letter asking for a report from the GAO that eventually contained signatures of dozens of her colleagues on the Hill as well as senators and others.
+She drafted a letter that eventually contained signatures of dozens of her colleagues on the Hill as well as senators and others in asking for a report from the GAO.

-In July, the GAO released a report revealing that fiscal year 2017 saw only 16 percent of the federal government’s advertising contract obligations spent with SDBs and those owned by minorities and women.
+In July, the GAO released a report that revealed that in fiscal year 2017, only 16 percent of the federal government’s advertising contract obligations went to SDBs and those owned by minorities and women.

 Further, the report concluded that, of the $5 billion spent on advertising by federal agencies over the past decade, just $50 million went to Black-owned businesses.